openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/config_examples/Optical_Alignment_Procedures.md

 ## Overview

 The FRAME system requires precise optical alignment to ensure optimal performance.
-This document provides detailed procedures for aligning the internal optics cube and calibrating the optical path.
+This document provides detailed procedures for aligning the internal optics module and calibrating the optical path.

 ## Internal Optics Cube Preparation

 ### Initial Setup Outside the FRAME

-Before installing the internal optics cube in the FRAME, it must be properly aligned using a separate alignment setup.
+Before installing the internal optics module in the FRAME, it must be properly aligned using a separate alignment setup.

 #### Components to Align

-The internal optics cube contains three main optical elements that must be aligned:
+The internal optics module contains three main optical elements that must be aligned:
 1. **Transmitted light module** with camera and folding mirror
 2. **Fluorescence excitation module**
 3. **Objective mounting system**